Yiling-J/carrier/README.md

 Post function will run after struct created, with input value as param.

 ## MetaFactory API
-MetaFactory API can be categorized into 7 types:
+MetaFactory API can be categorized into 7 types of method:
-- Each field in your `To` struct has 4 types:
+- Each field in `To` struct has 4 types:
 	- **Default**: `Set{Field}Default`
 	- **Sequence**: `Set{Field}Sequence`
 	- **Lazy**: `Set{Field}Lazy`
 	- **Factory**: `Set{Field}Factory`

-- Each field in your `[]Posts` has 1 type:
+- Each field in `[]Posts` has 1 type:
 	- **Post**: `Set{PostField}PostFunc`

-- Each name in your `[]Traits` has 1 type:
+- Each name in `[]Traits` has 1 type:
 	- **Trait**: `Set{TraitName}Trait`

 - Each `MetaFactory` has 1 type: